awyspr/fieldnotes/x2026-01-16-deal-sizing-from-estimates.md

 The MRR was $750.
 AI decided that $926 was more appropriate.

-Comparatively, the average MRR of closed lost and launched opportunities for scenario 2 was $750.
-So somehow, AI decded that this one should be bigger.
+Comparatively, the average MRR of closed lost and launched opportunities for scenario 2 was $725.
+So somehow, AI decied that this one should be bigger.
 The only factor we can put it down to is perhaps something from the customer's profile which influences the upgrade.

 Scenario 3: We created a "moderately well described" ACE opportunity with a $1 MRR.